Retiring in Costa Rica: A Haven for US Expats

 High Standard of Living

-According to the US Department of State, Costa Rica has the highest standard of living in Central America.
+According to the US Department of State, Costa Rica has Central America’s highest standard of living.
 The economy caters to tourists and travelers, which means you’ll find top-notch amenities like theaters, galleries, fine dining, healthcare, and modern telecommunications.
 Costa Rica’s stable and peaceful environment, growing economy, and easy residency program are also major draws for expats.